-- 1) The inclusion of young people in decision-making at different level required voice of youths to be heard - 2) Strengthen young people's engagement in programme - 3) Strengthen policies that talks about "Gender Equality" - 4) Raise awareness about health issues including alcohol, tobacco and drug abuse, Sexual and Reproductive Health and Rights (SRHR) issues such as teenage pregnancy, STI prevalence, low use of contraceptives, and other - 5) Build the capacity and involve young people in disaster and emergency planning, implementation and response initiatives.
+- 1) The inclusion of young people in decision-making at different level required voice of youths to be heard - 2) Strengthen young people's engagement in programme - 3) Strengthen policies that talks about "Gender Equality" - 4) Raise awareness about health issues including alcohol, tobacco and drug abuse, Sexual and Reproductive Health and Rights (SRHR) issues such as teenage pregnancy, STI prevalence, low use of contraceptives, and other health issues. - Build the capacity and involve young people in disaster and emergency planning, implementation and response initiatives. - 6) Support the development and coordination of services providers to support survivors of SGBV